 In July 2019, UK-artist, Jason Bruges Studio was awarded the “Artist on Design Team” commission for the Ottawa Public Library-Library and Archives Canada Joint Facility (OPL-LAC Joint Facility).
 The “Artist on Design Team” commission for the joint facility was awarded by the City of Ottawa’s Public Art Program.
 Seventy-four national and international artists submitted their work for consideration during a two-stage competitive process.
 Read more about Jason Bruges.

-There will be other public art initiatives for the facility including the Indigenous Art and Placemaking Program for First Nations, Inuit and Métis artists to recognize, support and value Indigenous art and cultures.
+There are other public art initiatives for the facility including the Indigenous Art and Placemaking Program for First Nations, Inuit and Métis Nation artists to recognize, support and value Indigenous art and cultures.